Bayer-Group/solvmate/README.md

 of all commonly used operations.

 ### Running with docker
-We recommend building a docker container by issuing
+We recommend using docker, because it simplifies installation/running the web app.
+Build the container with the command
 ```
 make docker_build
 ```